Eupolybothrus cavernicolus

 Eupolybothrus cavernicolus is a species of centipede so far only found in two caves near the village of Kistanje, in Šibenik-Knin County, Croatia.

 It has been dubbed the cyber-centipede as it is the first eukaryotic species for which, in addition to the traditional morphological description, scientists have provided a transcriptomic profile, DNA barcoding data, detailed anatomical X-ray microtomography (micro-CT), and a movie of the living specimen.

-It was discovered in by 2013 by biospeciesologists Komerički and Stoev.
+It was discovered in by 2013 by biospeleologists Komerički and Stoev.